-DIY Furniture Plans to Build a Modern Outdoor Chair
+DIY Furniture Plans – An Easy Plan to Build a Chair for the Outdoors

 As the weather gets warmer (and I work on more projects outside my own home), I am looking forward to relaxing outside on fabulous furniture I’ve built myself!
 The DIY furniture plans to build a Modern Outdoor Chair are really simple… The chair features clean lines and is also sized for an off-the-shelf 24″ x 24″ seat cushion (or you can make your own).
 The plan for this chair is perfect for those new to woodworking and furniture building, and several can be completed in a weekend!